ajitrajasekharan/bert_vector_clustering/README.md

   The descriptors "cat dog cow horse" are typically the predictions for a masked word in a sentence.
 The results are all BIO-SPECIES or BIO capturing the entity type of the masked word.
 Refer to the medium post link above for more details

+# Mask tests

+To examine models output prediction scores for each position

+- python all_word_no_mask.py

+To examine the cosine values as well as bias values with output vectors *(which leads to the prediction scores displayed by all_word_no_mask.py)*  from the MLM head (or topmost layer)

+ - python graph_test.py `pwd`  `pwd`/bert_vectors.txt `pwd`/vocab.txt 1 1

 # License

 This repository is covered by MIT license.